HenrikLeutscher/JS2-CA-Snazzy-Henrik-Leutscher/README.md

   - Likes on each post (With count)
   - Comments on each post (with count)
   - Reply to comments on each post
+- Security and Sanitization on form inputs with {escapeHTML....} and urls
+- Reusability Improvements
+- Improving Error Handling
+- Helper functions for rendering
+- Fetch Wrappers instead of doing them multiple times
+- Submit Buttons to be re-enabled, as right now if the try fails it will stay disabled until refresh

+- Learn Sanitization Library to use on HTML Inputs

 ## Getting Started: